dzackgarza/Notes/Conferences/UCSD Algebraic Geometry Jan 2019/Notes on Talks.md

 [Link to Website](https://sites.google.com/site/complexalgebraicgeometry2019/)

-*Disclaimer: these are just personal notes, and I am not an expert in this field!
+*Disclaimer: I am not an expert in this field, or even very knowledgeable!

 ## Table of Contents
 - [UCSD Algebraic Geometry Conference](#ucsd-algebraic-geometry-conference)